OpenIxia/gcp-cloudlens/DEPLOY.md

 ## Deploying CloudLens Manager

-CloudLens Manager can be deployed on the following platforms.
+CloudLens Manager can be deployed on the following platforms:

--   VMware ESXi (standalone or vCenter)

--   KVM

 -   Amazon AWS

 -   Google Cloud

 -   Microsoft Azure

+-   VMware ESXi

+-   Linux KVM

 For deployment on Google Cloud Platform (GCP), CloudLens Manager is supplied as a VMDK file.